Behavioral operations management

-Behavioral operations management (often called behavioral operations) examines and takes into consideration human behaviors and emotions when facing complex decision problems.
+Behavioral operations management (often called behavioral operations) examines and takes into consideration human behaviours and emotions when facing complex decision problems.
 It relates to the behavioral aspects of the use of operations research and operations management.
 In particular, it focuses on understanding behavior in, with and beyond models.
 The general purpose is to make better use and improve the use of operations theories and practice, so that the benefits received from the potential improvements to operations approaches in practice, that arise from recent findings in behavioral sciences, are realized.
 Behavioral operations approaches have heavily influenced supply chain management research among others.

 Overview

 Operations management involves a wide range of problem–solving skills aiming to help individuals or organizations to make more rational decisions as well as improving their efficiency.
 However, operations management often assumes that agents involved in the process or operating system, such as employees, consumers and suppliers, make fully rational decisions.
 Their decisions are not affected by their emotions as well as their surroundings and that they are able to react and distinguish between different types of information.
 In reality, this is not always true; human behavior has an important role in decision making and worker motivation, and therefore should be considered in the study of operations.
 This has led to the rise of behavioral operations management, which is defined as the study of impacts that human behavior has on operations, design and business interactions in different organizations.
 Behavioral operations management aims to understand the decision making of managers and tries to make improvements to the supply chain using the insight obtained.
 Behavioral operations management includes knowledge from a number of fields, such as economics, behavioral science, psychology and other social sciences.
 Traditional operations management and behavioral operations management have a common intellectual goal, aiming to make differences in operations outcomes, such as flexibility, efficiency and productivity.